 CAN IT CAUSE SIDE EFFECTS?

-These metals may accumulate in Tongkat Ali plants and pose health risks when consumed over a long period.
+These heavy metals may accumulate in Tongkat Ali plants and pose health risks such as Drugs Induced Liver Injury (DILI) when consumed over a long period or in high-doses.

 The Food Drugs Administration (FDA) has set a limit of mercury content in food and dietary supplement not exceeding 0.05 p.p.m